 It is not intended that teachers will cover all of the answers in this booklet with their students unless the questions are specifically raised.
-Some answers do however build on others so it is worth reading through the document as a whole at least once to ensure a fuller understanding of the approach taken, cross-referencing with the other diocesan distributed resource, the RSE Theological Notes.
+Some answers do however build on others so it is worth reading through the document as a whole at least once to ensure a fuller understanding of the approach taken.